-If you want your visitor to put on a hat made of bananas, you’re going to have a difficult time – but if your copy is incredibly persuasive, it could happen.
-(Please tell me if you’ve made this happen)
+If you want your visitor to put on a hat made of bananas, you’re going to have a difficult time — but if your copy is incredibly persuasive, it could happen (please let me know if you’ve made this happen).

 No One Likes Your Fancy Words (Apparently!)

 Ouch again.
 This was another major blow to the Creative Writer in me.
 I have found that no one appreciates flowery, descriptive, fancy, and uncommon words.
 While they are great for poetry and fiction, you can toss them aside when approaching web copy.

 You’ll get a lot of crinkled noses and furrowed brows, and feedback like “No one talks like this!
 Who says this word?”.
 You probably like those words because those are the words you use, but again — you’ve got to keep things simple.